 "Advance Directive" is a general term for living will, health care proxy, and organ donation authorizations.

 The purpose of Advance Directives is to ensure that your medical wishes are known and respected when it counts.
 This can include the care you DO and Do Not wish to have depending on certain situations.
 If you are hospitalized, the hospital is required by law to ask if you have completed an advance directive and, if you have one, to place this directive in your medical record.
 The federal law requiring hospitals to do this is entitled the Patient Self-Determination Act of 1991.

-DocuBank stores any and all Advance Directives that you have completed.
+DocuBank makes all of the Advance Directives you have completed instanty available.
 Below you will find a listing of the most common names and their definitions.
 These forms can be referred to by different names from state to state.
 If you have any questions please contact us, or an estate planning professional in your area.

 This is a legal document that describes the kind of medical treatment and care you want if you are not able to make health care decisions yourself.
 A living will can be used to define which treatments you do and do not want your doctor to use.

 Health Care Power of Attorney/Health Care Proxy

 This legal document appoints a person you select to make medical decisions on your behalf if you are unable to do so.